Editor's note: This article was originally published September 12, 2014; it was updated September 29, 2017 to reflect the latest information.

 Violence spread across the young nation like wildfire, displacing 413,000 civilians in just the first month of conflict.
 Tens of thousands of civilians rushed to seek refuge in U.N. bases that were subsequently turned into makeshift displacement camps.

-The fighting has continued, becoming increasingly brutal and affecting nearly the entire country.
+The fighting has continued, becoming increasingly brutal and affecting the entire country.

 What's going on now?